intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     cp -r ../keys .
     cp -r ../password .
     ```
-2. To start the container, first modify the paths in deploy-local-big-data-ml.sh, and then run the following commands:
+2. To start the container, first modify the paths in deploy-local-spark-sgx.sh, and then run the following commands:
     ```bash
-    ./deploy-local-big-data-ml.sh
+    ./deploy-local-spark-sgx.sh
     sudo docker exec -it spark-local bash
     cd /ppml/trusted-big-data-ml
     ./init.sh